scifi6546/CS311/FINAL_REVIEW/review.md

     What is the order of Introsort?
     Is Introsort stable?

 Note.
 We have not yet covered the material for the following topics.

     Explain how Pigenhole Sort works.
+    - First finds high and low items
-    What requirements does Pigeonhole Sort place on the data that it sorts?
+    - then puts items in buckets and then puts buckets inti list What requirements does Pigeonhole Sort place on the data that it sorts?
+    - can index data
     What is the order of Pigeonhole Sort?
+    - o(n)
     Explain how Radix Sort works.
+    - puts items ib backets based on first ubdex
     What requirements does Radix Sort place on the data that it sorts?
     What is the order of Radix Sort?
     Both Pigeonhole Sort and Radix Sort would seem to be faster than it is possible for a sort to be.
         How is this possible?
+	- knows info about data
         Why is it not such a big deal?
+	- not a big deal because the sors are hard to use
     In the context of C++ lambda functions, what do we mean by capture?
 When is capturing necessary?
     Is std::sort stable?
     Why do the STL Linked List templates—std::list & std::forward_list—have their own sorting member functions, while other STL containers, like std::vector, do not?